Informed Consent for Psychotherapy

 Rates and Medical Aid Claims

-Sessions will be charged at R990.00 per session.
-This cash rate is less than the medical aid rates and if the account is sent to your medical aid, medical aid rates will apply.
-If the medical aid does not pay the account, for any reason, you will be responsible for the outstanding amount on your account.
+Sessions will be charged at R1100.00 per session for individual therapy and R1300.00 per session for relationship therapy.
+This amount will be payable directly after each session in cash or by card.
+If you are seen online, sessions must be paid via EFT to reflect in the practitioner’s bank account by the time of your next session.
+Medical aid claims will not be sent to your medical aid by the practice.
+You will receive an invoice that can be used to claim back from your medical aid.
+You will be responsible for the outstanding amount on your account.
 Please note that both/all individuals in relationship therapy will be held responsible for the account.
-Unpaid accounts, outstanding for 60 days or more, will be handed over to a debt collection service, called KITRIN IsoForge.
-All administration and invoicing are outsourced to KITRIN and they make use of a software called smeMetrics for the invoicing, payment allocation and medical aid submission processes.
-An annual increase of between 5% and 8% (depending on the economy) will be applied in January of each new year.
+Unpaid accounts, outstanding for 60 days or more, will be handed over to a debt collection service.
+Software called smeMetrics is used for the administrative, invoicing and payment allocation processes.
+An annual increase of between 5% and 10% (depending on the economy) will be applied in January of each new year.

 If you agree to the terms of this informed consent form you agree to accept full responsibility for your account and to settle any outstanding payments.
 Moreover, you accept full responsibility to ensure that you have received the necessary invoices for sessions that you have attended.

-If your invoices are being submitted to medical aid, you understand that it is your responsibility to liaise with your medical aid regarding payments due and keeping up-to-date with your available funds.
-The estimated time to get a payment from the medical aid is 4-6 weeks from the date that the invoice is submitted.
 With all rights reserved I, Chevon Cawood, has the option to use legal methods to secure payment; this may include a collection agency or small claims court, in which case the cost of such measures will be added to the claim.
-Notices of outstanding accounts will be served to your residential, postal and work addresses.
+Notices of outstanding accounts will be served to your residential, postal, and work addresses.

 Should you not receive the related invoice, for sessions that are attended or missed, you will be responsible for ensuring that you follow-up and ensure that you do have a copy of the related invoice.
 You understand that therapy may be suspended until all outstanding accounts are settled in full.